Wetland-Botanist/Water-Level-Elevations/README.md

 Any user is free (and encouraged!) to download and use the R project.
 Note of Warning - the code may be updated from time to time to ensure compatibility with R package updates and enhance capabilities.

-Monitoring Design Requirements:
+Notes on Monitoring Design and Code Compatibility:

 The R code is specifically written to meet the hydrology monitoring protocols of the Coastal Habitat Restoration Team.
 In a given area of salt marsh, two types of water level recorders are deployed simultaneously: Creek and Groundwater/Pool WLRs.
 The creek WLRs are deployed in ditches or creeks to monitor the site-level tidal hydrology.
 The groundwater and pool WLRs are placed in PVC piezometers and set 50 - 60 cm belowground with the specific aim of monitoring the changes in groundwater at specific locations.
 The Coastal Habitat Restoration Team conducts monitoring of salt marsh restoration projects in a BACI design where there is one WLR in the creek, one in the impacted or restored marsh, one in a 'pristine' reference marsh, and one in a degraded no action marsh.
 The basic requirements for the monitoring design (and R Code) is to have at least one creek WLR and one groundwater/pool WLR.

+However, if your monitoring design does not include groundwater WLRs nor pertain to a restoration monitoring project, good news!
+All you need to use is Scripts 1 (data formatting), 2 (creek hydrology), and 5 (graphing) and simply skip over scripts 3 and 4.

+Overall, the code is standardized to accomodate different monitoring strategies and combinations of creek and groundwater WLRs.
+As long as the input data is in the correct format, it should work!

 Project Overview:

-A brief description of the five R code scripts is provided:
+A brief description of the five R code scripts is provided below.
+Please note that each R script is heavily annotated to explain analysis steps, reasonings for certain steps, and explaination of crucial functions.

 1) Format Dataset - R script formats the water level elevation - time series dataset to allow for use in the rest of the R scripts